-Often referred to as the Crown of the Continent, Glacier National Park offers visitors incredible views, 762 amazing lakes, 2865 miles of streams, 175 mountains, 700 hiking trails, and a variety of wildlife freely traversing through the Park’s more than one million acres.
-It’s a spectacular mountain landscape, and despite its name, to me the Park is really more about the land the existing 25 glaciers created, rather than the glaciers themselves.
-In fact, those glaciers are vanishing – in 1850, there were an estimated 150 in the Park.
+Often referred to as the Crown of the Continent, Glacier National Park offers visitors incredible views, 762 amazing lakes, 2,865 miles of streams, 175 mountains, 700 hiking trails, and a variety of wildlife freely traversing across more than one million acres that make up the park.
+It’s a spectacular mountain landscape, and despite its name, to me the park is more about the landscape created by 25 monumental glaciers, rather than the glaciers themselves.
+In fact, those glaciers are vanishing; in 1850, there were an estimated 150 in the park.

 Camping in Glacier National Park

 The park’s thirteen campgrounds are mostly geared to tent camping, but offer a limited amount of dry camping for RVs.
 Rising Sun takes RVs up to 25 feet, Avalanche up to 26 feet long, and Two Medicine up to 32 feet.
 Fish Creek, St. Mary, and Many Glacier Campgrounds all accept RVs up to 35 feet.
 Apgar has twenty-five spaces that will accommodate RVs up to 40 feet long.
 Some areas accept advance reservations; others are only available on a first come, first served basis.
 More information can be found on the National Park Service website.
 There are a number of private parks more geared for larger rigs at both the West Glacier and East Glacier Park entrances and also St. Mary’s.
 And this being Montana, most are only open during the summer season.